Fermented Foods: Benefits and Easy Recipes to Try at Home

 6. Once fermented, cover with a lid and store in the refrigerator.

-Incorporating Fermented Foods for Gut Health
+Incorporating Fermented Foods in Diet for Gut Health

 Incorporating fermented foods for gut health into your diet can be simple and delicious.
 Here are a few tips: